 Great Dane Size, Height and Weight

 Great Danes are definitely considered large dogs (much larger than Labs).
 They stand at a whopping 28 to 34 inches tall and weigh between 100 and 200 pounds.
 This weight may seem a bit high, but the vast majority is due to the powerful and sleek muscles that line the body.

 The Great Dane cross Labrador will have a mix of physical characteristics that are similar to both the Labrador and Great Dane.
-While an exact phenotype, or set of physical characteristics, cannot be predicted, your pup will probably have a height and weight in between the two dogs.
+You can’t bet on an exact phenotype, or set of physical characteristics.
+However, your pup will probably have a height and weight in between the two dogs.